json-schema-org/json-schema-spec/jsonschema-core.md

 desired to identify the object containing the `$ref` in the second (non-embedded) arrangement.

-An implementation MAY choose not to support addressing schema resource contents by IRIs using a base other than the resource's canonical IRI, plus a JSON Pointer fragment relative to that base.
-Therefore, schema authors SHOULD NOT rely on such IRIs, as using them may reduce interoperability.[^8]
+Due to the potential break in functionality described above, the behavior for using JSON Pointer fragments that point to or cross a resource boundary is undefined.
+Schema authors SHOULD NOT rely on such IRIs, as using them may reduce interoperability.

 [^8]: This is to avoid requiring implementations to keep track of a whole stack of possible base IRIs and JSON Pointer fragments for each, given that all but